Clarity BD

 Yes.
 You need people - good ones.
 The mistake is assuming the choice is between people and systems.

-In short, they create the conditions under which relationships can form and thrive.
+In short, they create the conditions under which relationships can form, thrive and explore the value of your offerings.

-People facilliatate connection and build trust.
-Systems enable repeatability, efficiency, transferability across accounts and reps, simpler coaching, and continuity when individuals leave.
-Without a system, success remains personal, fragile and incapable of reliable scaling.
+People facillitate connection and build trust.
+Systems enable repeatability, efficiency, transferability across accounts and reps, simplify coaching, and ensure continuity when individuals leave.
+Without a system, success remains personal, fragile and constrained with reliable scaling.

 Organizations have leverage across three dimensions: